-While cash at bank and other receivables are also subject to the impairment requirements of IFRS 9, the identified impairment loss was immaterial.
+While cash at bank, other receivables, balances due from related parties and balances with group treasury are also subject to the impairment requirements of IFRS 9, the identified impairment loss was immaterial.

 o) Impairment (continued)

 (i) Financial assets (continued)

 The Company applies the IFRS 9 simplified approach to measuring expected credit losses which uses a lifetime expected loss allowance for all financial assets.